Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/README.md

 To list the OSM controller pods for a mesh, please run the following command passing in the mesh's namespace
         kubectl get pods -n <osm-mesh-namespace> -l app=osm-controller
 ```

+> Note the Service Mesh Interface (SMI) specs that are supported by OSM.
+These may be subject to change with the ongoing dialog on [The GAMMA Initiative](https://gateway-api.sigs.k8s.io/contributing/gamma/) happening within the community.

 As suggested in the output above, let's get a list of OSM controller pods.